Main research areas

 Antimatter and dark matter — I am active in the investigation and modeling of the physics mechanisms that lead to the production of antimatter in the Galaxy, such as positrons, antiprotons, and light anti-nuclei.
 I am focused on the collisions of cosmic rays with the interstellar gas, supernova explosions, or annihilation of dark matter particles in the galactic halo (example).

-2022: observation of new periodicities in cosmic protons [PRL]
+2022: observation of new periodicities in cosmic protons [PRL] and helium [PRL]

-In this paper we present new and unexpected results on the proton fluxes in cosmic rays as function of time and rigidity.
+In these papers we present new and unexpected results on the proton and helium fluxes in cosmic rays as function of time and rigidity.
 The measurements are made by AMS-02 in the ISS on daily basis from May 20 2011 to October 29 2019, for a total of 2824 days, between 1 and 100 GV of rigidity.
 We observed recurrent flux variations with a period of 27 days from 2014 to 2018.
 Shorter periods of 9 days and 13.5 days are observed in 2016.
 The strength of all three periodicities changes with time and rigidity.
 The rigidity dependence of the 27-day periodicity is different from the rigidity dependences of 9-day and 13.5-day periods.
 The strength of 9-day and 13.5-day periodicities increases with increasing rigidities up to ~10 GV and ~20 GV, respectively.
 Then the strength of the periodicities decreases with increasing rigidity up to 100 GV.

 2021: Stochastic simulations of cosmic protons in the heliosphere [PRD]